Theophilus O’Flanagan

 Life

 ed.
-Transactions of the Gaelic Society (1808), and contrib. a translation of John Lynch’s Cambrensis Eversus (1662) and a topographical poem by Tadg mac Dáire Mac Bruaideadha as well as an attack on James Macpherson, and published some translations by William Leahy; there is a full account of him in Warburton History of Dublin, 2 vols.
+Transactions of the Gaelic Society (1808), and contrib. a topographical poem by Tadg mac Dáire Mac Bruaideadha as well as an Advertisment attacking Macpherson of Ossian fame, and Edward Ledwich (‘our anti-antiquarian’), with some verse based on preose translations of Irish lays from Irish by William Leahy; in later years he became alcohol and retired to Birr, Co.
+Offaly, where he held a school, with the support of Sir Lawrence Parsons; forced to leave Birr and moved to Kerry, and later to Limerick, as a teacher and a lecturer; d.
+14 Jan.
+1814, in Limerick; was there is a full account of him in Warburton History of Dublin, 2 vols.
 (London 1818).
-PI IF RAF OCIL
+PI IF RAF OCIL RIA

 Works